TENS application and effect at a glance

 Handy, battery-operated digital 2-channel devices are used to reach and stimulate specific nerves on the body with electrical impulses.
 In many cases, this stimulation will significantly reduce or even completely eliminate the patient’s perception of pain.

 The TENS method is a very practicable form of non-invasive electrotherapy using special stimulation current, electrode and application criteria.
 Therapeutic electrical stimulation triggers nerve reactions and neuro-modulatory regulation, and is therefore one of the targeted reflex and stimulation therapies.
-The main objectives of the therapy are pain suppression, blood circulation optimization, muscle relaxation, as well as the reflex effect on visceral organ systems and endocrine glands or reflex therapeutic effects.
+The main aims of the therapy are pain suppression, circulation optimization, muscle relaxation, as well as the reflex effect on visceral organ systems and endocrine glands or reflex therapeutic effects.

 TENS therapy also leads to the optimization of central endogenous regulation and impulse control systems.
 TENS impulses block transmission to the brain and stimulate the body’s natural release of endorphins, which can also reduce pain.
 TENS treatment can be used to harmonize (or eutonize) the psychovegetative tone, to increase performance and thus for prophylaxis.